 The question of how the world will end has been the subject of speculation and debate throughout history.
 One thing seems to be pretty clear: there will be, at some point, an end of everything.

 Exactly how the universe ends, "what happens at the end of the story," is the focus of Cosmologist and NC State Professor Katie Mack's new book, The End of Everything (Astrophysically Speaking).

-In this except (Chapter 1: Introduction to the Cosmos) Mack intrdocuces us to “eschatology," the study of the end of everything.
+In this excerpt (Chapter 1: Introduction to the Cosmos) Mack introduces us to “eschatology," the study of the end of everything.
 Though theological and philosophical texts are replete with how the end of the world will come to pass, Mack instead focuses on questions and answers that can be answered with scientific observation, mathematics, and physical evidence.

 Excerpted from End of Everything by Katie Mack.
 Copyright © 2021.
 Published by Scribner Book Company.
 Reprinted by permission.